rafalou38/svelte-preview/README.md

 This switch allows you to use rollup to compile your svelte files it is generaly slower and require you to save your files to update.

 - custom dependencies parser:
-  - sometimes does not work
+  - may not always work
-  - generaly faster
+  - usually faster
   - no need to save files
   - errors and logs show true file paths
-- custom dependencies parser:
+- Rollup:
-  - sometimes does not work
+  - may not always work
-  - generaly slower
+  - usually slower
   - need to save files
   - errors and logs show fake (blob) path

-I recomend not using rollup unless it dosent work or it take longer to compile without it.

 ## Extension Settings